Roman-Supernova-PIT/snappl/CONTRIBUTING.md

-When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue along with details of the operating system and the Python, NumPy, and `snappl` versions you are using.
+When opening an issue to report a problem, please try to provide a minimal code example that reproduces the issue along with details of the operating system and the Python, NumPy, and `roman_snpit_snappl` versions you are using.

 Contributing Code and Documentation
 -----------------------------------

-So you are interested in contributing to the snappl Project?
+So you are interested in contributing to the roman_snpit_snappl Project?
 Excellent!
 We love contributions!
 We are open source, built on open source, and we'd love to have you hang out in our community.